Tiye: Burial and mummy

-A nest of four miniature coffins inscribed with her name and containing a lock of hair was found in the tomb of her grandson Tutankhamun – perhaps a memento from a beloved grandmother.
-In 1976, microprobe analysis conducted on hair samples from the Elder Lady and the lock from the inscribed coffins found the two were a near perfect match, thereby identifying the Elder Lady as Tiye.

 University of Michigan Professor, James Harris and team x-rayed the mummies of Yuya and Thuya who were known to have been the parents to Tiye.
 When uploading the scans to a computer it was discovered that the profiles matched that of the Elder Lady.
 Based on the position of the Elder Lady's left arm, Egyptologist Edward Frank Wente suspected it was a woman of royalty.
 Her hand was closed in a fist and positioned over her chest as if she had been holding a scepter.

-In 1976, Wente and Harris were given three hairs from the casket and used microprobe analysis comparing the hair found in the casket with the hair on the head of the mummy, they were found to be identical.
+A nest of four miniature coffins inscribed with her name and containing a lock of hair was found in the tomb of her grandson Tutankhamun – perhaps a memento from a beloved grandmother.
+In 1976, microprobe analysis conducted on hair samples from the Elder Lady and the lock from the inscribed coffins found the two were a near perfect match, thereby identifying the Elder Lady as Tiye.